What Are Trans Fat?

 Why Are Trans Fats Harmful?

 In November of 2013, the FDA determined that hydrogenated oils are no longer GRAS (generally recognized as safe) for human consumption.
-There is absolutely nothing natural about trans fats and didn’t exist 50 years ago.
-They’ve been connected to at least 30,000 premature deaths in the United States each year.
+Therefore, they will eventually need to be phased out of the foods they are currently in.

 What Are The Risks Associated With Trans Fats?

-There are many reasons why a human shouldn’t consume artificially made trans fats.
-They’ve been linked to many illnesses such as diabetes and cancer.
+There are many reasons why a human shouldn’t consume artificially-made trans fats.
+They’ve been linked to many illnesses (as one can imagine).

 Arteries & Heart Disease

-Trans fat causes calcification of the arteries and puts the consumer at a major risk for coronary heart disease.
+Trans fat causes calcification (calcium buildup) of the arteries and puts the consumer at a major risk for coronary heart disease.
 Also, it raises your LDL cholesterol (bad) and reduces your HDL cholesterol (good).
-Eating trans fats increase your risk of a stroke and developing type 2 diabetes.
+Eating trans fats increases your risk of a stroke and developing type 2 diabetes.
 Plus, it raises lipoproteins which put you at a greater risk of heart disease.

 Trans fat prevents the production of prostacyclin, which is needed for continued blood flow.
 When prostacyclin stops producing, blood clots form.
 This can result in sudden death.
 These fats can also cause high triglyceride levels.
 This causes atherosclerosis (hardening of the arteries) or thickened artery walls.
 Unfortunately, this increases your risk for heart attack, heart disease, and stroke.

 What Foods Are High In Trans Fat?

 Fast foods will always be high in trans fat because they can re-use this oil many times in commercial fryers before it goes bad.
 Trans fat provides foods with enjoyable texture and taste.
 The following foods are most likely to contain hydrogenated oils:

 - Frozen or refrigerated dough